Kit2345/Kit2345/README.md

 </table>

-## Weekly Hackathons at School of Code
+## One day Hackathons at School of Code

 <p>At the end of each week, we consolidated all our learning by taking part in a one day hackathon.
 We were given a brief, then scoped out the problem, planned using psuedo code before executing this plan. </p>